-Will the department sample between the Beaver and Sappa creeks, where the mule deer are? asked with the disease here, although the breed can get it.
+Will the department sample between the Beaver and Sappa creeks, where the mule deer are? asked they haven't seen any mule deer with the disease here, although the breed can get it.
 Most of the samples will be whitetail deer.